rdmurphy/create-clone/README.md

 ## What makes this different from [`degit`](https://github.com/Rich-Harris/degit)?

 Honestly?
 Not a whole lot.
 This was mostly me wanting to be able to do something cool like `npm init clone <repo>`/`yarn create clone <repo>`.
-Isn't that fun?

 The most notable difference is `create-clone` **does not** have a caching layer like `degit` does.
 In practice I've not found that to be a major issue, but it may a big deal for some folks! `degit` also has a [cool actions framework layered on top](https://github.com/Rich-Harris/degit#actions).